 The pressure gauge mounted on the control panel indicates the system pressure once cold charged and during the heating cycle.
 It also has a red arrow pointer that is positioned to indicate the cold charge point of the system and serves as a warning to indicate loss of system water.
-When the boiler is fired the system pressure the operation was a pressure of the system pressure of the sys

-20 The expansion vessels initial charge must not be less than the static head pressure of the system.
+When the boiler is fired the system pressure The expansion vessels initial charge must not be less than the static head pressure of the system.